pytask-dev/pytask-julia/README.md

 Note that the `YAML` package needs to be installed.

-If you need a custom serializer, you can also provide any callable to `serializer` which transforms data to a string.
+If you need a custom serializer, you can also provide any callable for `serializer` which transforms data into a string.
 Use `suffix` to set the correct file ending.

 Here is a replication of the JSON example.